Guide to Rouen

 St Joan of Arc's Church

-Rising over the Place du Vieux Marché is Église Sainte-Jeanne d’Arc, the unmistakeable modern church that was built in 1979 to mark the site where Joan was martyred.
+Rising over the Place du Vieux Marché is Église Sainte-Jeanne d’Arc, the unmistakable modern church that was built in 1979 to mark the site where Joan was martyred.
 It is shaped like a longboat and its curves are intended to evoke the flames that consumed her.
 Inside it houses the Renaissance stained glass windows of a church that had been bombed during World War II.
-Next to the church is the Joan of Arc national memorial.
+Next to the church is the Joan of Arc National Memorial.

 Rouen Botanical Garden